SCDrifter/Hyperwave/Readme.md

 %localappdata%\Programs\Zukalitech\Hyperwave\Hyperwave.Util.exe cache clear -acu

 ```

+**Currently Does not support CSPA charges**
+Sending mails to someone with CSPA enabled will currently fail.
+This will be fixed in a futrue update

+**Almost no tooltips on any buttons**
+Whoops!!
+The button on the upper left corner adds accounts.
+The gear button pops up a menu with more options & settings, the rest should be labelled or easy to figure out.

 ### Web Integration
 You can place a link on your website that will open a new eve-mail draft straight from your browser similar to how mailto links work.
 You can do this using either Character ID or Chacater name.